Vision & Values

 THE BIBLE: The Bible is the inspired written Word of God.
 It is the authoritative rule of faith and practice for Christians and the Church.

 Jesus instituted a new covenant with God that fulfilled and completed God's covenant with the People of Israel; hence we accept the Old Testament as preparatory to the New and we rejoice that we are related to God through the grace of our Lord Jesus Christ and not through the Law alone.

 CHURCH MEMBERSHIP: We are a free and independent church under Christ.
 Guided by a board of elders, we determine our own policies and practices in light of biblical expectations, and we voluntarily cooperate with other Christian groups in fulfilling our Lord's Great Commission.
 We have two requirements for church membership:

 One must be a believer in Jesus Christ as the only Son of God, be willing to repent of sin and surrender to His lordship, to confess this faith before others, to obey Him in Christian baptism and continue in faithful discipleship.
-One must also complete Parkview’s membership class.
+One must also complete Parkview’s Discover Parkview (formerly What We Believe) class.

 BAPTISM: We practice baptism by immersion in water, and we welcome anyone who can reasonably confess their need to follow Jesus to be baptized.
 There is nothing magical in the water; it does not save us.
 We do believe it is such an important first act of obedience that we require it for membership.
 Jesus and the New Testament writers' talk of its importance so much that we ask our people to show us and God that they are serious about their commitment.